 Saint Frances Academy's founding mission was to teach girls of color.
 [Note - it was never illegal in Maryland to teach a slave or free person - even though it was a slave state] Established by a Sulpician priest and four founding members of the Oblate Sisters of Providence, the school opened its doors on June 13, 1828 under the name Saint Frances School for Colored Girls.
 Starting in the 1850s they began using name Saint Frances Academy and the original name.
 By the late 1800s Saint Frances Academy (SFA) was used exclusively and continues today.

 The school was in three previous locations prior to moving to its present location in 1871 on East Chase Street.
 The main building also served as a convent, an orphanage, a dormitory, and a school for young women.
 In the mid-1970's the school's living space was converted into classrooms, the convent was moved to nearby Brentwood Avenue, and Saint Frances Academy redefined itself as a co-educational high school and as an informal center of community activities.
 In 2002, the Saint Frances Academy campus expanded with a new 33,000 square foot facility housing additional classrooms, new computer labs, a health suite, meeting rooms, and gymnasium.
-Enrollment has more than doubled in the last fifteen years, to 325 from 140.

 Mother Mary Lange, OSP is the primary foundress of the Oblate Sisters of Providence and Saint Frances Academy.
 She is currently a candidate for sainthood by the Catholic Church and is considered a Servant of God.
 She, and the sisters who followed her, trusted in God's Providence to guide and sustain them through difficult times.
 With God's blessings, and the support of thousands who also believed in their vision, the Oblate Sisters of Providence overcame enormous economic challenges, and racial intolerance to continue the work they so strongly believed in through the years.